Management of hearing loss: Deaf school

 Deaf school is where all Deaf/Hard of Hearing students enroll together, the usage of sign language at school is regularly.
 The Deaf schools refers to a school system established by government-sponsored to incorporate Deaf/Hard of Hearing students into the influence of their homes, families, traditions and cultures as such as signing community.
 Most Deaf schools have dormitory living equipped for students and provide academic, health and socialization program, some students choose to commute daily.
 Bilingual-bicultural education is one of many approaches used by institutional/residential schools, because many view residential life as the ideal opportunity for students who are Deaf to become familiar with the Deaf community and custom through Sign Language and literature.
 In Deaf schools, Deaf students would have more advantage in social experience than those who don't attend Deaf school, because of the same communication system that they get to use during social and class time.
-Some consider iDeaf schools as 'Hogwarts', a fictional magical residential school from J.K.
-Rowling's Harry Potter series because of the parallel experiences in residential settings and cultures that Deaf students get to learn about their heritage better.
+Some consider Deaf schools as 'Hogwarts', a fictional magical residential school from J.K.
+Rowling's Harry Potter series because of the parallel experiences in residential settings and cultures where Deaf students may learn about their heritage.